-The days of physical rooms with rows of files and cabinets storing proprietary data are long gone.
+The days of physical data rooms with rows of files and cabinets storing proprietary data are long gone.
 But, finding the most efficient and cost effective place to store data can still be challenging.
-Luckily, we are able to store it on the cloud which eliminates many safety concerns and failures.
-Virtual data rooms help increase management productivity and security.
+Luckily, we are able to store data on the cloud which eliminates many safety concerns and data failures.
+Virtual data rooms help increase data management productivity and security.
 Let’s take a look at everything you need to know about virtual data rooms.

 A virtual data room (VDR) is a secure online space that acts as a repository of your company's documentation.
 You can share critical business information with clients, investors and company leadership over the internet in a controlled environment.